Responsive Design (22 min)

 04 Setting Up Different Devices

 This means you can set up different content for each device type.
-Once you have configured your devices, any changes made to the project afterward will require configuration in the device dropdown.
+After configuring your devices, any changes to the project will require configuration in the device dropdown.

 1. Expand the device dropdown.

 The dropdown lists the devices from the widest to the narrowest screen types.
-When you start designing your project, the desktop layout will be automatically selected.
-Once you have designed your content, you can start to configure how the content will look on each device.
-Each device will inherit the design and style choices from the device listed above.
+The desktop layout will be automatically selected when you start designing your project.
+Once you have created your content, you can begin configuring how the content will look on each device.
+Each device will inherit the design and style choices from the device above.

-2. To start designing on a different device, select the device from the dropdown.
+2. Select the device from the dropdown to start designing on a different device.
 Your strip perimeters will automatically adjust to match the device you selected.

-When you are designing for a specific device, all changes will apply to that device only.
-This means you can choose to hide images on smaller devices or even change the look and feel of your content.
+When designing for a specific device, all changes will apply to that device only.
+This means you can hide images on smaller devices or even change the look and feel of your content.

 05 Device Options

 Each enabled device displays a kebab menu.
-Select the kebab menu to delete the version you have created, and reset or refresh the device.
-The difference between resetting and deleting a device is that resetting the device will refresh the current design settings, and deleting a device will remove it completely.
+Select the kebab menu to delete the version you have created and reset or refresh the device.
+Resetting and deleting a device differ in that resetting the device will refresh the current design settings, while deleting a device will remove them completely.

-The Reset Warning option is used when you make changes to the desktop content after your devices are configured.
-Each device affected will display an orange dot.
+The Reset Warning option is used when you change the desktop content after configuring your devices.
+Each affected device displays an orange dot.
 To remove this warning, select the reset warning option.

-You can choose to reset all the layouts of your devices, refresh will reload all the configured layouts without making any design structure updates.
+You can reset all your devices' layouts or refresh, which will reload all the configured layouts without making any design structure updates.
 You can also choose to delete all configured devices.

 06 Device Versions